-We have audited the accompanying financial statements of the governmental activities of the South Carolina State Budget and Control Board, Employee Insurance Programs (the "Fund") as of and for the year ended June 30, 2006, as listed in the table of contents.
-These financial statements are the responsibility of the management of the South Carolina State Budget and Control Board, Employee Insurance Programs.
+We have audited the accompanying basic financial statements of the governmental activities of the South Carolina State Budget and Control Board, Employee Insurance Program (the "Fund") as of and for the year ended June 30, 2007, as listed in the table of contents.
+These financial statements are the responsibility of the management of the South Carolina State Budget and Control Board, Employee Insurance Program.
 Our responsibility is to express an opinion on these financial statements based on our audit.